Priest accused of child sex abuse was allowed at Minnesota Catholic music camp

 The discovery of DeCosta’s history added another layer of dismay for victims’ advocates and the former MMA students who had seen the priest at prayers, concerts and meals shared by adults and students at Music Ministry Alive.

-The Honolulu Diocese had stripped DeCosta of his priestly functions, such as celebrating Mass, in 2009 following a credible allegation of child sex abuse, the diocese reports.
+The Honolulu Diocese had stripped DeCosta of his priestly functions, such as celebrating Mass, in 2009 following a credible allegation of child sexual abuse, the diocese reports.

 Since then, at least six men have filed lawsuits against the diocese alleging they were sexually abused as boys by DeCosta, said their California-based attorney Mike Reck.
 Settlements have been reached in five cases, he said.